 Salt and Sugar- to balance out the flavor

 Lime Juice- A little lime juice makes it fresh and delicious.

 How to Make Thai Pumpkin Chickpea Curry in the Instant Pot-

 Turn the Instant pot on the saute mode, and when it displays hot, add oil to it.
 Saute minced garlic and Thai red curry paste for a couple of minutes.
 Then, add pumpkin pieces, and let them caramelize for a few minutes.
 Check for any burning or dark brown spots.
-If they start to come, scrape with a spatula.
+If they start to come, scrape them with a spatula.

-Add coconut milk, chickpeas and red pepper flakes at this time.
+Add coconut milk, chickpeas, and red pepper flakes at this time.
 Furthermore, add a little bit of water, and put it on the lid.
 Turn the vent to seal in position.
 Cancel saute mode and cook on high pressure for 3 minutes.
 Let the pressure release naturally.